pierreozoux/docker-training/exercises/networks/README.md

 # Discourse

-Start an interactive `bash` in your fat dicourse image, in the network, and start it with the user `discourse`.
+Start an interactive `bash` in your the [discourse image](https://hub.docker.com/r/libresh/discourse/tags), in the network, and start it with the user `discourse`.
 Try to ping the 2 previous containers by name or hash.
 What do you see?